-The company has had a system of mandatory investment in company shares since 2003.
-At present, it consists of the obligation of devoting just one of the three components of board remuneration that is received in cash upon purchase of Company shares.
+The Company has had a system of mandatory investment in Company shares since 2003.
+At present, it consists of the obligation of devoting just one of the three components of board remuneration that is received in cash to the purchase of Company shares.

-This commitment to invest part of the remuneration in Ferrovial shares applies to all the members of the Board of Directors; directors may thus acquire shares prior to leaving their position and provided that three full mandates have elapsed since the mandate in which the purchase occurred.
+This commitment to invest part of their remuneration in Ferrovial shares applies to all the members of the Board of Directors; directors may thus dispose of those shares acquired prior to leaving their position and provided that three full financial years have elapsed since the financial year in which the purchase of such shares occurred.